The Imperative for a Content Strategy Applies to Every Brand in Any Industry

-Content needs a strategy to ensure it is providing useful information to the right audience in the right way and at the right time.
-You also need to understand how your content connects to your other marketing strategies so you can use the metrics gained around your content consumption to drive marketing tactics.
+A content strategy also helps you map out and understand how your content connects to your other marketing strategies so you can use the metrics gained around your content consumption to drive different marketing tactics.

 Here are 5 questions you need to answer before you begin writing content.

 And content marketing isn’t just about getting new customers or racking up “likes” on social media.
-Existing customers value being able to turn to the brand they use for the answers they’re looking for.
+Existing customers value being able to turn to the brand they prefer for the answers they’re looking for.